We all know the classic way of packing clothes: folding then meticulously placing them in your luggage and hoping for the best.

 That’s a bit outdated and doesn’t really save any space.
 Then there’s the rolling method, which is better in terms of maximizing suitcase space but won’t stay neat after the first flight because contents shift around a suitcase.

-If you want to be part of the latest craze in suitcase organization, here’s a guide on how to use packing cells for suitcases.
+If you want to be part of the latest craze in suitcase organization, keep reading for more info on how to use packing cells for suitcases.

 Packing cells, packing cubes, travel cubes and packing organizers are all different names used to describe the same thing - organizing tools for your suitcase!
 Packing cells are lightweight, rectangular-shaped luggage organizers.
 They are usually made of nylon fabric with a mesh design.